IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

               - Final Energy|Industry|Gas
               - Final Energy|Industry|Electricity

-* The method :meth:`nomenclature.DataStructureDefinition.check_aggregate` returns a
+* The method :meth:`DataStructureDefinition.check_aggregate` returns a
   :class:`pandas.DataFrame` with a comparison of the original value and the computed aggregate for all variables that fail the validation.